Netlify vs Railway for Solo Developers

 Database support.
 Railway can spin up Postgres, MySQL, Redis, and MongoDB as managed services in your project.
 Netlify has no database support at all.
 If your project needs a database, Railway handles it natively.
 On Netlify, you'd pair it with Supabase, PlanetScale, or another external service.

 Pricing philosophy.
-Netlify uses a traditional tier model with a generous free tier and a $19/month jump for Pro.
-Railway charges usage-based, which means your costs scale with actual usage.
+Netlify uses a plan-based model with a free tier, a Personal plan at $9/month, and a Pro plan at $20/month (unlimited members; the legacy Pro plan was $19/month per member).
+Railway charges usage-based on top of a small base fee, which means your costs scale with actual usage.
+Hobby is $5/month and bundles $5 of usage; Pro is $20/month and bundles $20 of usage.
 For a static site that gets moderate traffic, Netlify is cheaper.
 For a backend that runs idle most of the day, Railway can be cheaper since you pay for what you use.

 Deploy model.
 Netlify deploys are atomic.
 Your site is built, the static output is pushed to the CDN, and the switch happens instantly.
 Railway deploys are container-based.
 Your Dockerfile builds, the container starts, and health checks confirm it's running.
 Netlify deploys are faster for static content.
 Railway deploys handle more complex stacks.